Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Introduction

-To explore the efficiency of weak lensing maps further, we chose a weak lensing map and candidate halo list constructed by different observers on a different facility.
+To explore the comparison of foreground redshift surveys with weak lensing maps further, we chose a weak lensing map and candidate halo list constructed by different observers on a different facility.
 The Subaru weak lensing survey (Miyazaki et al. 2002; 2007) provides an interesting comparison with the DLS because (1) Subaru is an 8.2-meter telescope , (2) the median seeing for the Subaru data was $\sim$0.66$^{\prime\prime}$ in contrast with the 0.85$^{\prime\prime}$ seeing for the DLS and (3) the algorithms for constructing the weak lensing map and for identifying significant peaks differ in the two projects.
 The typical number of sources in the Subaru map is 35 arcmin$^{-2}$; in the DLS map it is 22.4 arcmin$^{-2}$.
-The {\it a priori} expectation might be that a deeper Subaru map with observations in better seeing should correspond more closely to the set of massive systems in the redshift survey.
+At a fixed redshift within the lensing kernel of both surveys, the deeper Subaru map with observations in better seeing should correspond more closely to the set of massive systems in the redshift survey.
+Detections should be at higher signal-to-noise for systems of fixed mass at a fixed redshift.
 The Subaru map should also enable detection of less massive systems at a fixed redshift.
 We test these expectations here.

 In Section \ref{data} we discuss the history of related observations (Section \ref{history}) and we describe the redshift survey (Section \ref {redshifts}).
 Our table of redshifts in the field includes 4405 new measurements with Hectospec (Fabricant et al. 1998, 2005).
-Next we describe the revised Subaru weak lensing map (Section \ref{newmap}) and its sensitivity (Section \ref{sensitivity}).
+Next we describe the revised Subaru weak lensing map (Sections \ref{newimage} and \ref{newmap}) and its sensitivity (Section \ref{sensitivity}).
 We sample the redshift survey in Section \ref{probes} and identify candidate clusters in the weak lensing map and in the redshift survey (Section \ref{clusters}).
-We discuss the efficiency of the weak lensing map in identifying systems of galaxies and compare it with our earlier results for the DLS field F2 in Section \ref{comparison}.
+We discuss the completeness and purity of the weak lensing map in identifying systems of galaxies and compare it with our earlier results for the DLS field F2 in Section \ref{comparison}.
 We conclude in Section \ref{conclusion}.